xoscar/photobook/README.md

 ***
 ### Contact

-For any questions or concers regarding this application please contact me at: oscar-rreyes1@hotmail.com
+For any questions or concers about this application please contact me at: oscar-rreyes1@hotmail.com

 # Happy Coding!